jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

 ### Restart Obsidian
 - ❑ ⌘Q to quit Obsidian and then relaunch the application
-- This will cause the desired community plugins (according to the remote vault) to be enabled.
+- This will cause the desired community plugins (according to the synced active community plugin list) to be enabled.

 ## Return to terminal and acknowledge
 - ❑ Type `done` to acknowledge that you’ve completed these manual steps.